videojs/videojs-contrib-ads/README.md

 ## Autoplay

 Using the `autoplay` attribute on the video element is not supported.
-Due to Autoplay Restrictions imposed by browsers, using the `autoplay` attribute on the player will often not behave as expected.
-The current recommendation of browsers is to use the `player.play()` method to autoplay when autoplay is not restricted and have access to the play promise if it is available on that browser.
+Due to Autoplay Restrictions [introduced](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes) by [browsers](https://webkit.org/blog/7734/auto-play-policy-changes-for-macos/), using the `autoplay` attribute on the player will often not behave as expected.
+The recommended [best practice](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#best-practices) is to use the `player.play()` method to autoplay when autoplay without user interaction is not restricted and have access to the [play promise](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/play) if it is available on that browser.

 ### Public Methods